wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

 #### PartsUnlimited Sample Apps

-1. Clone or download <a target="_blank" href="https://microsoft.github.io/PartsUnlimited/">http://aka.ms/pulabs = https://microsoft.github.io/PartsUnlimited</a> (PU) is the implementation of the eCommerce website described as "Project Unicorn" in chapters 31-35 of <a target="_blank" href="http://www.amazon.com/The-Phoenix-Project-Helping-Business/dp/0988262592">The Phoenix Project</a> by Gene Kim, Kevin Behr and George Spafford, © 2013.

-   David Tesar	(<a target="_blank" href="https://twitter.com/dtzar">@dtzar</a>, host of <a target="_blank" href="https://channel9.msdn.com/Shows/DevOps-Dimension/">DevOps-Dimension on channel9.msdn</a>) wrote the two branches which visually display the same front-end website content with a SQL Azure back-end (all PaaS):<br />
-   The master branch contains code for ASP.NET Core.<br />
-   The aspnet45 branch contains code for ASP.NET 4.5.

-   1. Install Visual Studio 2017 within a Windows machine.
+   1. Install Visual Studio 2017 or 2019 within a Windows machine.
    1. In Tools, Get Tools and Features, select "ASP.NET and web development" and "Azure development".
    These two should be check in "Workloads"
    1. Install PowerShell.
 The scripts folder contains .ps1 PowerShell scripts